 Posted on August 3, 2019 by Jenn Zatopek

 Whatever the causes, it is one of the greatest lies of our time, the idea that we must swallow our neediness with fake smiles, false laughter, and carefully constructed presentations of doing well when really we are hurting inside.
 The pretense of forced laughter amid deep pain can kill a life slowly, one day at a time.
-I see it in my counseling clients whose bitterness at life or silent resentments have twisted their souls into unrecognizable humans, bent on perishing rather than flourishing.
+I see it in my counseling clients whose bitterness at life and silent resentments have twisted their souls into unrecognizable humans, bent on destroying themselves rather than living fully awake and alive.

 However, I do not expect others to meet many of my needs all the time, for love and companionship, for friendship and support.
 But neither do I isolate from other humans and pretend that I am self-sufficient island, an archipelago unto myself.